-As such, competently performed inspections and/or tests are necessary to ensure that decisions about people's safety are made using only the best available information.
+As such, competently performed inspections and/ or tests are necessary to ensure that decisions about people's safety are made using only the best available information.
 This is where this document and NATA come into focus.
-The practical considerations and steps involved in having a building or site inspected or a sample of material or product tested are not always as self-evident as they might seem.
+The practical considerations and steps involved in having a sample of material or product tested are not always as self-evident as they might seem.